Mixtures of self-propelled particles interacting with asymmetric obstacles: Introduction

-In the case of \textit{asymmetric} obstacles, simulations and experiments show that active particles undergo directed motion \cite{reichhardt2017ratchet}, in addition to accumulation.
-The spontaneous emergence of net particle transport due to environmental asymmetries, i.e., ``rectification'' currents, has constituted a central topic in both conceptual and technological contexts for decades \cite{reimann2002brownian}.
-More recently, research on rectification of self-propelled particles has gained momentum \cite{galajda2007wall,ghosh2013self,pototsky2013rectification,stenhammar2016light,zhu2020rectification}.
-In Ref.~\cite{potiguar2014self}, an initially homogeneous collection of active Brownian particles in 2D was simulated in a regular array of half-disk rigid obstacles oriented in the same fixed direction.
-The stationary average speed of the particles was found to be nonzero: instead, an effective rectification current emerges since particles traveling from the curved to the flat side of the obstacle spend less time trapped than those in the opposite direction.
-A similar behavior was observed for an irregular array of randomly-located obstacles oriented in the same fixed direction \cite{borba2020controlling}.
-The sizes of the obstacles and accumulation layers directly affect the intensity of such rectification currents.
-Rectification by half-disk obstacles shows that no cavity is needed to trap particles \cite{berdakin2013quantifying}, meaning that the existence of convex surfaces with distinct curvatures is sufficient to generate currents.
+In the case of \textit{asymmetric} obstacles, simulations and experiments show that active particles undergo directed motion \cite{reichhardt2017ratchet}, in addition to wetting.
+The spontaneous emergence of net particle transport due to environmental asymmetries, i.e., rectification currents, has constituted a central topic in both conceptual and technological contexts for decades \cite{reimann2002brownian}.
+More recently, research on rectification of self-propelled particles has gained momentum \cite{galajda2007wall,ghosh2013self,pototsky2013rectification,stenhammar2016light,zhu2020rectification,wagner2022steady,wagner2017steady,derivaux2022rectification,ai2016ratchet,savel2003controlling,savel2004manipulating,guidobaldi2014geometrical}.
+In Ref.~\cite{potiguar2014self}, an initially homogeneous collection of active Brownian particles in 2D was simulated in a regular array of half-disk rigid obstacles.
+Each obstacle was oriented along the same fixed direction as the others.
+The stationary average velocity, computed over all particles of the system, was found to be nonzero.
+Instead, an effective rectification current emerges since particles traveling from the curved to the flat side of the obstacle spend less time trapped by the obstacle than those in the opposite direction.